withastro/roadmap/proposals/0030-core-image-story.md

 - Background generation
 - Picture component
 - Optimizing & resizing remote images
+- Ability to choose a different image service per image
+- Remote patterns for limiting the usage of remote images to specific domains
 - `.svg` support

 To be clear, we hope to tackle many of those points in the future, in separate, more precise RFCs.
 Images are hard.